 - Salaries through 2019 Khiron prepared to execute on its growth strategy and established presence in multiple countries - including Germany, Peru, Chile and Uruguay.
-This resulted in an increase in salaries in those countries as well as increased headcount in the Company's corporate office in Bogota, Colombia. - Professional fees include accounting and legal fees, both of which have decreased.
-In 2019, the Company was actively seeking acquisition and financing related transactions which required the services of outside legal counsel. - Travel and development a reduction in travel in 2020 due to reduced consulting and acquisition related activity plus in March the onset of COVID-19 restricted all company travel. - Investor relations costs in 2019 were higher with the expansion of the Company's shareholder base, particularly with the commencement of trading on the Frankfurt Stock Exchange. - Corporate governance includes directors' fees, directors' and officers' insurance, and filing and listing fees.
-The decrease from 2019 is mostly due to additional fees incurred with the 2019 share issuance. - Office and general the increase from 2019 is correlated to the increased presence in further countries, including additional office space that was required in the Bogota corporate office.
+This resulted in an increase in salaries in those countries as well as increased headcount in the Company's corporate office in Bogota, Colombia. - A signing bonus was paid in two parts to key management personnel in Europe.
+It is being amortized over the contractual term.
+A prepaid asset of \$2.5 million remains outstanding at June 30, 2020, to be amortized on a straight-line basis through March 2021. - Professional, consulting and advisory fees include financial advisory, accounting, and legal fees, all of which have decreased.
+In 2019, the Company was actively seeking acquisition and financing related transactions which required the services of outside legal counsel and financial advisors. - Travel and development a reduction in travel in 2020 due to reduced consulting and acquisition related activity plus in March the onset of COVID-19 restricted all company travel. - Investor relations costs in 2019 were higher with the expansion of the Company's shareholder base, particularly with the commencement of trading on the Frankfurt Stock Exchange.
+In the second quarter of 2020 investor relation expenses were restrained in response to COVID-19 and measures to reduce corporate spending. - Public company costs includes directors' fees, directors' and officers' insurance, external audit, filing and listing fees.
+The decrease from 2019 is mostly due to additional fees incurred with the 2019 share issuances.
+In addition, the second quarter of 2020 reflects a 15% reduction in director fees as a cost savings measure in response to COVID-19. - Office and general the increase from 2019 for the six months is correlated to the increased presence in further countries, including additional office space that was required in the Bogota corporate office.
+The second quarter of 2020 reflects reductions in office spending because of workfrom-home measures implemented in response to the pandemic.